Tallahassee, Florida: Economy

 Companies based in Tallahassee include: Citizens Property Insurance Corporation, the Municipal Code Corporation, the State Board of Administration of Florida (SBA), the Mainline Information Systems, and United Solutions Company.

-Top employers

-According to Tallahassee's 2021 Annual Comprehensive Financial Report, the top employers in the city are:
+Employment

+As of 2024, the unemployment rate in Tallahassee was 3.3% and per capita personal income was $55,363; Tallahassee's top employers were:

 Arts and culture

 Entertainment and performing arts

-Tallahassee is home to many entertainment venues, theaters, museums, parks and performing arts centers.
+Tallahassee is home to many entertainment venues, theaters, museums, parks, and performing arts centers, including the Railroad Square Art Park.

-A major source of entertainment and art is the Railroad Square Art Park.
-The Railroad Square Art Park is an arts, culture and entertainment district of Tallahassee, Florida, off Railroad Avenue, filled with a variety of metal art sculptures and stores selling artwork and collectibles.
-Railroad Square is mainly known for its small locally owned shops and working artist studios, and its alternative art scene.
-On the first Friday of every month, Railroad Square is home to a free gallery hop known as First Friday from 6pm-9pm, where upwards of 5000-7000+ Tallahasseeans of all ages come to experience art.

 Museums

 Tallahassee is known for its many museums.
 It is home to the Museum of Fine Arts at Florida State University, Tallahassee Museum, Goodward Museum & Gardens, Museum of Florida History, Mission San Luis de Apalachee, Tallahassee Automobile Museum, Old Capitol Museum, Knott House Museum, and The Grove.

+Music

+The first notable musician in Tallahassee was Ray Charles, raised in Greenville.
+Between terms at the Florida School for the Deaf and Blind, he visited family in Tallahassee and performed in Frenchtown.

+George Clinton, founder of Parliament-Funkadelic, has lived in Tallahassee since 1994.

+Faheem Rashad Najm, better known as T-Pain, was born and raised in Tallahassee.
+He is known for popularizing the creative use of the Auto-Tune pitch correction effect.

+Emo music group Mayday Parade originated in Tallahassee and several members still live there.

+Post-grunge band Creed formed in Tallahassee during 1994.